The main webKnossos user interface for viewing and annotating datasets is divided into four sections.

 Display Planes in 3D View: Toggles the visibility of the data layers in the 3D viewport.
 This is useful if you want to view your nodes or a large skeleton in the 3D view without them being covered by the data layers.

 For multi-layer datasets, each layer can be adjusted separately.

-Contrast: Increase / Decrease the contrast of the data layer.
+Opacity: Increase / Decrease the opacity of the data layer.

 Color: Every data layer can be colored to make them easily identifiable.
 By default, all layers have a white overlay, showing the true, raw black & white data.